 Offering everything from Muay Thai to CrossFit, this mixed martial arts gym (which counts MMA fighter Peter Davis in its list of instructors) is noted for its comprehensive self-defence programme that’s developed from Krav Maga techniques.
 Beginners are welcome for a free trial class or two before subscribing to a membership, but what we like most about Monarchy is the fact that one gets to join multiple group classes for one price.
 There's also another outlet in Bangsar.

 Pandora Defense combines the techniques of Krav Maga, jiu-jitsu, and interestingly, silat to design a realistic self-defence method against urban threats.
 The classes at Pandora (where all are welcome, especially kids) include prevention of risks, methods to avoid aggression, development of reflexes, as well as methods of physical confrontations that allow one to escape without being injured.
 Classes are conducted in French and English.
-Self-defence classes are taught every Monday evening at Xtreme Martial Arts, with silat classes on Thursday evenings at the International French School of Kuala Lumpur.
+Self-defence classes are taught every Monday evening, with silat classes on Thursday evenings at the International French School of Kuala Lumpur.

 Helmed by Chief Instructor Azlimmi Himzal (who holds black belts in Shotokan and Shorin-Ryu Seibukan karate), Dojo Seiken offers karate and shinkendo classes for beginners as well as self-defence workshops for all ages.
 The dojo focuses on the martial aspect of karate, in which students are taught to use it as a backbone to master self-defensive moves for possible hostile situations.
 They also organise weekly women-only self-defence workshops at Y Centre KL, so check their Facebook for updates.